return-STEM/programming-guides/guide/introcpp/conditionals.md

 ```

 This code lets a user input a temperature in Fahrenheit and outputs `It's hot outside` if the temperature is greater than 80 degrees.
 Regardless of what the temperature is, the program will always output `Program done.` This is because the second `cout` isn't part of the `if` statement's code block, so it's executed right after the `if` block is evaluated.
+%%TODO somewhere you need to mention how if it's one line you don't need the curly braces%%
 We can use a flowchart to visualize the **control flow** of the program.
 This is especially useful with more complex programs–you'll see this later

 ![](conditionals/image2.png)

+%%TODO SVG %%

 Any amount of code can be put inside an `if` block–it just needs to be enclosed in the curly braces.
 Also note the indentation–while it's not required by C++, it lets the programmer know what is and isn't inside the `if` block.